doc-doc/CoVGT/README.md

 ```
 ./shell/nextqa_train.sh 0
 ```
-It will train the model and save to the folder 'save_models/nextqa/'.
-You will get results of ~60.1% and ~59.4% on the val and test set respectively.
+It will train the model and save to the folder 'save_models/nextqa/CoVGT/'.
+You will get results around 60.1% and 59.4% on the val and test set respectively.

 ### Result Visualization (NExT-QA)
 <div align="center">